 There is a stand for watersport rentals, so you don’t have to bring any snorkeling gear and just rent it from there.

-Hansen Bey offers some of the more secluded beaches in St John, located very far east of the island.
+Hansen Bey offers some of the more secluded beaches for snorkeling in St John, located very far east of the island.
 If you’re staying in Cruz Bay, it’s a very far drive from you, but if you’re close to Coral Bay, it’s only a 13-minute drive.

 Hansen Bay Beach is the main beach in the area.
 Due to its far distance from Cruz Bay Ferry Dock, it’s one of the most isolated St John snorkeling spots.
 As the waters are pretty undisturbed, you’ll find all sorts of colorful Caribbean fish and rays.
 You can also find green sea turtles located around the seagrass.
 You can see corals near the western end of Hansen Bay Beach on the reefs.
 You’ll be rewarded with a mixture of soft and hard corals.